 While technically not a requirement, key elements of CodeStream’s functionality depend on your repository being managed by Git, or a Git hosting service like GitHub.
-If you’re not using Git, CodeStream will not be able to connect the codemarks you create to the appropriate blocks of code in your source files.
-This means that codemarks will appear in the activity feed, as well as on the Search tab, but they will not appear on the Current File tab when your teammates are viewing the given source file.
+If you’re not using Git, CodeStream will not be able to connect the comments and issues you create to the appropriate blocks of code in your source files.
+This means that comments and issues will appear in the activity feed and in search results, but they will not appear in the Codemarks section when your teammates are viewing the given source file.

 Note that this error could also mean that Git isn’t in your PATH.
 If so, please add it to your PATH and then restart your IDE.

 The remote URL is part of what allows CodeStream to tie the code block from your message to the appropriate file/location in the corresponding repo in your teammates’ IDEs.
-If CodeStream isn't able to identify the repository your teammate has open as the same one in which you created your codemark, they won't be able to see the codemark.
+If CodeStream isn't able to identify the repository your teammate has open as the same one in which you created your comment/issue, they won't be able to see the comment/issue.